predixdesignsystem/px-viewport-design/README.md

 This variable is overridden in px-theme.
 <br/><br/>

-Please view the full API [here](http://predixdev.github.io/px-viewport-design/sassdoc/#variable-breakpoints)
+view the full API [here](http://predixdev.github.io/px-viewport-design/sassdoc/)